Image: Christian Mehlführer

 Official site of the Permanent Representation of Slovenia to the UN.

-Embassy of Slovenia
+Embassy of Slovenia in the UK

-List of Diplomatic Missions of and in Slovenia
+List of Diplomatic Missions of Slovenia

-Adresses of Slovenian Missions Abroad and Foreign Missions in Slovenia.
+Adresses of Slovenian Missions abroad.

 Statistical Office of the Republic of Slovenia